 supplies in the cabinet – but are we doing all we can in our lives to prepare

-for when good things happen?"
+for when good things happen?"and

 "Catch yourself every time you find yourself going "What's the point?
 This